goblimey/ntripcaster/README.md

 Dual-band GNSS Receivers are now available that can analyse two signals coming from the same satellite on different frequencies to get an even more acurate position.

-This receiver (the base station) can then send corrections to a nearby rover.
+A base station that knows its position accurately, it can send corrections to a nearby rover.

 Essentially the base station says "I know I'm here.
 The signal from satellite X says that I'm there,